LLM Compression by Block Removal with Constrained Binary Optimization: Experiments

-One interesting aspect of our method is that it naturally provides a set of multiple high-quality candidate configurations when compressing an LLM.
-Once Eq.~\eqref{eq:cbo} is set up, it is straightforward to examine both the ground state (lowest-energy eigenvector) and low-lying excited states in cases where solving the optimization problem exactly is feasible.
+Our method naturally provides a set of multiple high-quality candidate configurations, and does not get stuck on a bad solution.
+Once Eq.~\eqref{eq:cbo} is set up, it is straightforward to examine both the ground state (lowest-energy configuration) and low-lying excited states.
 This allows alternative block-removal configurations to be explored without recomputing the Hessian.

-For example, for the Llama-3.1-8B-Instruct model, when removing 16 out of the 32 blocks, we find that the ground state suggests removing the blocks [14,16--24,26--31], and that the first 16 low-energy states are quite similar, as they all remove blocks starting from approximately the tenth block onward.
+In Fig.~\ref{fig:llamafreq}, we show how often each block is selected for removal among the first 20 low-energy states when removing 16/32 blocks for Llama-3.1-8B-Instruct.
+We see that the algorithm strongly favors removing blocks toward the end of the model, consistent with previous block-pruning approaches (see App.~\ref{app} for a list of block indices removed by different methods).
+In particular, the ground state suggests removing the blocks [14,16--24,26--31], and the first 16 low-energy states are quite similar.
 However, the 17th excited state, which removes the blocks [2,16,18--31], is the first configuration that proposes removing a block close to the beginning of the model, making it an interesting candidate for further inspection.

-In Fig.~\ref{fig:llamafreq}, we show how often each block is selected for removal among the first 20 low-energy states.
-The results indicate that the algorithm strongly favors removing blocks toward the end of the model, consistent with previous block-pruning approaches (see Appendix~\ref{app} for a list of block indices removed by different methods).
-Only a single configuration proposes removing block 2.
-Notably, after short retraining, this excited-state configuration outperforms the ground state across several benchmarks.
-This observation disproves the common heuristic assumption that high-quality pruning solutions consist of consecutive blocks~\cite{gromov2025the}, and highlights the importance of addressing the full combinatorial nature of the problem.
+Notably, after short retraining, this excited-state configuration outperforms the ground state across several benchmarks (cf. Fig.~\ref{fig:llamafreq} (B)).
+This observation disproves the previous heuristic assumption that high-quality pruning solutions consist of consecutive blocks~\cite{gromov2025the} in the middle or towards the end of the model, and highlights the importance of addressing the full combinatorial nature of the problem.